-The philosophy of the Psychology Department at Tennessee State University is embodied in the concept that psychology is a discipline that contributes to the understanding of human behavior and experience.
-Graduate training in Counseling Psychology at TSU is based on the scientist-professional model.
-The integration of research and practice is a central theme of counseling psychology.
+The philosophy of the Department of Psychological Sciences and Counseling at Tennessee State University is embodied in the concept that psychology and counseling is a discipline that contributes to the understanding of human behavior and experience.
+Graduate training in Clinical Mental Health Counseling at TSU is based on the integration of research and practice.
 Problems in professional practice stimulate the need for systematic inquiry through research, the results of which then lead to modification of both theory and practice.
-Housed within the Department of Psychology in the College of Education, the program provides training in psychological theory, research methodology and applied practice.
-The mission of the masters Counseling Psychology program is to develop competent, ethical practitioners and facilitators of learning with a multicultural perspective capable of integrating science and practice in a variety of settings and modalities.
+Housed within the Department of Psychological Sciences and Counseling in the College of Education, the program provides training in psychological theory, research methodology and applied practice.
+The mission of the masters Clinical Mental Health Counseling program is:

+to develop competent, ethical practitioners and facilitators of learning with a multicultural perspective capable of integrating science and practice in a variety of settings and modalities.

-The curriculum in Counseling Psychology has been designed to provide students with a solid foundation in the discipline of psychology as it relates to counseling psychology, a broad range of competencies in research methodology, and the knowledge and skills required for professional practice including individual and group interventions.
-The specific goals of the master's program in counseling psychology are that:
+The curriculum in Clinical Mental Health Counseling has been designed to provide students with a solid foundation in human behavior as it relates to counseling, a broad range of competencies in research methodology, and the knowledge and skills required for professional practice including individual and group interventions.
+The specific goals of the master's program in Clinical Mental Health Counseling are that:

-- 1) Students develop competencies in counseling and psychotherapy theories (individual and group) - 2) Students develop knowledge, awareness, and skills in multicultural counseling and become clinically able to practice effectively within a multicultural framework. - 3) Students develop knowledge and skills in statistics and research methods - 4) Students develop knowledge and skills in empirically validated treatments and utilize this knowledge to foster their clients' growth. - 5) Students develop a positive professional identity - 6) Students develop knowledge and sensitivity to the ethics and laws affecting the practice of psychology; and they apply these in their clinical work, research, consultations, and relationships with colleagues.
+- 1) Students develop competencies in counseling theories (individual and group) - 2) Students develop knowledge, awareness, and skills in multicultural counseling and become clinically able to practice effectively within a multicultural framework. - 3) Students develop knowledge and skills in statistics and research methods - 4) Students develop knowledge and skills in empirically validated treatments and utilize this knowledge to foster their clients' growth. - 5) Students develop a positive professional identity - 6) Students develop knowledge and sensitivity to the ethics and laws affecting the practice of counseling; and they apply these in their clinical work, research, consultations, and relationships with colleagues.

 A commitment to multiculturalism and the change that comes with an awareness of differences as well as sameness is integrated throughout all coursework as well as all research and practice experiences.
-A graduate of the program in Counseling Psychology is expected to be a professional with a code of ethics who is committed to a scientific orientation capable of promoting an understanding of diversity.
+A graduate of the program in Clinical Mental Health Counseling is expected to be a professional with a code of ethics who is committed to a scientific orientation capable of promoting an understanding of diversity.